 Etymologically Ayurveda has two words – Ayu and Veda.
 Ayu means life and Veda stands for the knowledge.
 So strictly speaking Ayurveda is knowledge for life.
 For what this knowledge is?
 What is the aim of Ayurveda?
-Talking about both Paramount Scholars of Ayurveda- Charka and Sushruta has told that- Aim of Ayurveda is to prevent the diseases in a healthy person and to cure the diseased one.
+Talking about both Paramount Scholars of Ayurveda- Charka and Sushruta have told that- Aim of Ayurveda is to prevent the diseases in a healthy person and to cure the diseased one.
 They have given these following definitions of Ayurveda :

 - Ayurveda is a science of life.
 It tells what is good and what is not for the healthy life

-- An eternal knowledge, aimed to cure the diseases of all creatures is Ayurveda
+- An eternal knowledge aimed to cure the diseases of all creatures is Ayurveda

-- Ayurveda is a science, which tells us how to use foods, herbs, medicines, surgical procedures and other natural resources for maintenance of health
+- Ayurveda is a science, which tells us how to use foods, herbs, medicines, surgical procedures and other natural resources for the maintenance of health

-- All natural things and their effect on body are where discussed that science is known as Ayurveda
+- All natural things and their effect on the body are where discussed that science is known as Ayurveda

 - Where all ailments of body and mind are cured and made healthy is Ayurveda.

-From these definitions it is clear that Ayurveda is a complete knowledge about life, which deals with all the health concerns of the people and also helps in maintaining the well being.
+From these definitions, it is clear that Ayurveda is a complete knowledge about life, which deals with all the health concerns of the people and also helps in maintaining the well being.

 Origin and History of Ayurveda

 Historians have not pinpointed the exact time Ayurveda came into being.
 Most agree that Ayurvedic classical texts were written in India between 3,500 and 5,000 years ago, though some suggest an even longer history.
 Ayurveda (the science of Life) is one of the branches of Vedas.
-It is regarded as upa-veda (offshoot) of Atharva-veda.
+It is regarded as upa-Veda (offshoot) of Atharva-veda.
 It is a stream of the knowledge passed on from generation to generation from teachers to their students and so on.
 This knowledge is in a continuous flow.
 It is flowing since eternity parallel to the Vedic literature that is why its emergence has been said to be from the creator (Brahma) himself.
 It is called eternal because nobody knows when it was not there.
 All this shows its long tradition and deep attachment to the Indian culture.

 Eight Limbs of Ayurveda: